MPAT-eu/handbook/08_terminology.md

-## Terminology ##
+## Terminology

-This glossary aims to explain the necessary terms and functions
+This glossary aims to explain the necessary terms and functions:

 | Term | Definition |
 |-|-|